maxskunkworks/ARM/MDT-VM-from-image/README.md

 You can deploy this template in one of two ways:

-+ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Click the **Deploy to Azure** button to open the deployment UI in the Azure portal
 + Execute the PowerShell script at https://raw.githubusercontent.com/maxskunkworks/arm/master/MDT-VM-from-image/scripts/deploy-template.ps1 on your local computer.
-  + To deploy using the PowerShell script, you must first install the Az module.
+  + **Note:** To deploy using the PowerShell script, you must first install the Az module.
 See [Introducing the new Azure PowerShell Az module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az) for more details.

 + Provide the following information:

   + Name of the VM (as it will appear in Azure).
 This does not have to be idential to the hostname of the VM.
-  + VM size
+  + VM size. i.e. _Standard_DS3_v2_.
+For more information, see [Sizes for Windows virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).
-  + The name of the storage account containing the source image. i.e. _mystorageaccount_
+  + The name of the storage account containing the source image. i.e. _mystorageaccount_.
+Do not include the fully qualified URI.
-  + The named path of the stored VM image, i.e. _vhds/image.vhd_
+  + The named path of the stored VM image, including the name of the blob folder and any sub-folders, and with no leading slash i.e. _vhds/image.vhd_
-  + The name of the existing virtual network to which VMs will be connected
+  + The name of the existing virtual network to which VMs will be connected, i.e. _MyVNET_
   + The name of the virtual network subnet, i.e. _Default_
-  + If the storage account containing the source image is secured, provide the SAS key
+  + If the storage account containing the source image is secured, provide the SAS key.
+The key must be in the _SAS token_ format, including the leading _?_ character, and must have at minimum read access to the _Blob service_ and the _Container_ and _Object_ resource types.
+For more information, see [Grant limited access to Azure Storage resources using shared access signatures (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

 ## Solution notes